jdoherty78/jdoherty78/README.md

 <br>

-- I’m @jdoherty78, a 49'ers Faithfull Since 1988 😊
+- I’m @jdoherty78, a 49ers Faithful Since 1988 😊

 - I’m interested in network automation, information technology security, and coding in general 👀

 - I’m currently working on incorporating Git into my CI/CD pipeline 🌱

 - I'm also an avid student of economics.
 What an interesting time 🤔

 - I’m always looking for new opportunities to explore 🌎